alvislim/Covid19-Interactive-dashboard/README.md

  - https://api.covid19api.com/summary <br />

 **Requirement** <br />
+ <br />
  1. On component 3.1, the search and filter function can accept either a input when user clicks on the option, or a text search  **Due to the limitation of the API, information is only being fetched from 14 April - 28 April** <br />
- <br />
- 2. On component 3.2, to have a table that is able to sort, filter and search on the covid19 countries statistic  <br />
+ 2. On component 3.2, to have a table that is able to sort, filter and search on the covid19 countries statistic

  ### UserStory 3
  As a user, I would like to have to see the top 10 news from BBC <br />